anilabhadatta/educative-viewer/README.md

 ## To Run/Build this project:

-### Step 1: Install the virtualenv package for python3 and create a virtual environment
+### Step 1: Install the virtualenv package for python3 and create a virtual environment.

       pip3 install virtualenv
       virtualenv env

-### Step 2: Activate the environment
+### Step 2: Activate the environment.
 #### > (For Windows)

       env\Scripts\activate